nickw8/dotfiles/README.md

 # dotfiles

-I love me some dotfiles testing
+I love me some dotfiles testing.
+Got this strategy from [this](https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b) cool article.

 ## Setup:
 First you need to create a bare repo to track your dotfiles